 - Meet detailed notice, funding, timing and filing requirements for plan termination.

 - Complete any requirements related to flexible spending accounts, Health Savings Accounts, and other similar programs for your employees.
-You’ll most likely need guidance on these complex requirements.
+You’ll most likely need professional guidance on these complex tasks.

 Records Retention

-The length of time you need to keep your business records depends on what’s recorded in each document.
+The length of time you need to keep your business records is based on the content in each document.

 Canceling EIN Number, IRS Account